Do wind and water change the land? Students learn about erosion (Unit Two).

 Research-based inquiry process teaches basic science content

 Early Science Curriculum uses the research-based inquiry process to teach basic science content to elementary students with significant developmental disabilities, including autism.
-The content is aligned to general education standards and taught systematically by incorporating scripted lessons, least intrusive prompt strategies, teachable objectives, and ongoing assessments.
+The content is aligned to state and national standards and taught systematically by incorporating scripted lessons, least intrusive prompt strategies, teachable objectives, and ongoing assessments.

 The 28 lessons follow a standard sequence.
 Students engage by discussing Wonder Stories; investigate through hands-on experiments; describe and explain concept statements using vocabulary cards, posters, and games; and report findings in their My Science Logs.

 ISBN: 1-57861-815-0Click here to see how this product aligns to state and national standards.

 - Four units (Five Senses, Rock Cycle, Earth and Sky, and Life Cycle) focusing on the most frequently occurring science standards

 - A list of skill-building plus general education alignment objectives

 - Embedded instructions for assistive technology

 - A chain of responses to guide students